rlue/ryanlue.com/_posts/2017-06-29-gpg-for-ssh-auth.md

 (Too late!)

-As mentioned above, PGP keys and SSH keys are not the same thing, so you can’t use one in place of the other.
-However, GnuPG _does_ support the use of its PGP keys for SSH authentication.
-Believe you me, it can be done: the documentation is sparse, but the spirit is willing and the flesh is greasy and sun-starved, and yearns to remain so.
-My loss is your gain!
-Come along with me, and you too can make gpg your bitch.
+As mentioned above, PGP keys and SSH keys are not the same thing, so you can’t just use one in place of the other.
+However, you _can_ get GnuPG to manage this trickery for you, if you ask nicely.
+I had my moments of doubt and tribulation, but somewhere I read that Werner Koch does this himself, so I pressed on.
+It was a long and difficult road.
+Here’s the short version.

 The Players
 -----------